 2. Thank you for the invitation to the company holiday party, and for including my family.
 We will not be able to attend due to my son’s food allergy to seafood, as this year’s style of cooking and sharing dishes will place him at risk for anaphylaxis.
 If next year I can help with the meal planning, I’d be delighted to do so.

 3. Thank you for including my children, we always enjoy spending time with you, but we find that potluck dinners are dangerous for our little ones with food allergies.
-May we celebrate together over allergen-safe hot cocoa next week?
+May we celebrate together over allergy-safe hot cocoa next week?

 4. I wish we could say “yes” to joining you this weekend.
 Unfortunately, the restaurant chosen is not able to accommodate my gluten-free diet.
 If I may suggest, I do know of a similar and wonderful restaurant that offers many delicious and gluten-free menu options.